kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### Does this feature depend on any specific services running in the cluster?

 - **CSI drivers supporting the controller-side flow**: Required for the feature to activate.
 Drivers without the `NODE_INFO_FROM_CONTROLLER` capability use the default `NodeGetInfo` flow with no impact.
 - **external-attacher sidecar**: Must be deployed with the `CSIControllerGetNodeInfo` feature gate enabled.
-If external-attacher is down, nodes register with annotation only, and topology and allocatable remain unset until it recovers and processes pending annotations.
+If external-attacher is down, nodes register with a `DriverRegistrations` entry only, and topology and allocatable remain unset until it recovers and processes pending entries.

 ### Scalability

 ###### Will enabling / using this feature result in any new API calls?

 One `ControllerGetNodeInfo` gRPC call per node registration, plus additional calls on `RESOURCE_EXHAUSTED` and periodic updates (if configured).
-One CSINode PATCH per node to write the annotation, one to update `Spec.Drivers`.
+One CSINode update per node from kubelet to add the `DriverRegistrations` entry, then one Node PATCH for the topology labels and one CSINode update for `Spec.Drivers` from external-attacher.

 ###### Will enabling / using this feature result in introducing new API types?